HitzefreiTV/htv_playerCheck/README.md

 We welcome contributions to improve this script.
 If you have any suggestions or improvements, please submit a pull request.

 License
-This script is open-source and released under the MIT License.
+This script is open-source and released under the GNU License.

 Credits
 Thanks to the FiveM and ESX communities for their continuous support and contributions.